 In Lefkada Town you could visit the museums of the island.
-The most interesting ones are the archaeological museum and the ecclesiastical museum which is housed in the convent of Faneromeni, the religious centre of the island.
+The most interesting ones are the Archaeological Museum and the Ecclesiastical Museum which is housed in the convent of Faneromeni, the religious centre of the island.
 If you don’t like museums, but you prefer outdoor sights, do visit the remains of the cyclopean walls.
-The legend has it that Lefkada is the real Ithaca Homer described in his poems.
+Legend has it that Lefkada is the real Ithaca Homer described in his poems.
 The island has rich literary tradition since some of the most important Greek poets, like Valaoritis and Sikelianos, were from this area.
-The municipality has made a park called the Gardens of Poets in the centre of Lefkada Town in honour of its talented artists.
+The municipality has created a park called the Garden of Poets in the centre of Lefkada Town in honour of its talented artists.

-Writing about tropical places, the gulf of Sivota resembles so much to the Caribbean that the Greek Ministry of Tourism have used it for their advertising campaign!
+Talking about tropical places, the gulf of Sivota resembles the Caribbean so much that the Greek Ministry of Tourism have used it for their advertising campaign!
 The gulf is ideal for sailing since there is only a small exit to the Ionian Sea and the water is almost always calm.
 That is why many sailing boats from all over the world come to the gulf of Sivota to moor.

 Last but not least, Lefkata Cape or Cavo Dukato is surrounded by stories and myths to add mystery to your holidays.
-It is the largest and most southern cape on the island and it has been known since Homer.
+It is the largest and southernmost cape on the island and it has been known since Homer's era.
 It is said that human sacrifices were taking place here or that desperate lovers came to the cape to commit suicide after they had been rejected.
-The legend has it that the famous poetess of the ancient times, Sapfo was the first who jumped off the cliff.
+Legend has it that the famous poetess of the ancient times, Sappho was the first who jumped off the cliff.
 There used to be a temple of the ancient god Apollo.
 In its place, a lighthouse has been built from the ruins of the temple.